collective/collective.takeaportrait/README.rst

 Plone integration
 =================

-As customizing the user preference form is something I don't like very much, this product is dove using pure JavaScript.
+As customizing the user preference form is something I don't like very much, this product is adding new features only using pure JavaScript.

+Tested on Plone 4.3.

 Browsers support
 ================